Skip to main content

 Random Background Color

-Use the random_background_color parameter to enable the random background color feature.
+Use the random_background_color parameter to enable random background color functionality.

 import numpy as np